 In July 1974, Turkey invaded the Republic of Cyprus in violation of the UN Charter and the fundamental principles of international law.
-Beyond the immense human suffering and the great material losses, the dire consequences of the invasion and subsequent violent division and illegal military occupation by Turkey are still felt today, since:
+Beyond the immense human suffering and the great material losses, the dire consequences of the invasion and subsequent illegal military occupation by Turkey are still felt today:

-• For 47 consecutive years Cyprus and its people remain forcibly and artificially divided.

-• Over 36% of the sovereign territory of the Republic of Cyprus is still under illegal military occupation by Turkey, with the presence of dozens of thousands of heavily armed Turkish troops rendering the occupied area of Cyprus one of the most densely militarised areas in the world.

-200.000 Greek Cypriots, over a third of the 1974 total population, who were forcibly expelled from the northern part of Cyprus, where they constituted about 70% of the population, are still deprived of the right to return to their homes and properties.

-• More than 800 persons, civilians and soldiers, are still missing, while the Turkish side refuses to cooperate fully in ascertaining their fate.

-PAFOS

-UK Base Area

-(Akrotiri-Episkopi

-LEMESOS

-(LIMASSOL)

-About 400 Greek Cypriots and Maronites, out of 20.000 at the end of August 1974, remain enclaved in their still-occupied villages, living under conditions of oppression and deprivation.

-The demographic structure and balance of Cyprus has been altered due to the illegal mass transfer of settlers from Turkey to the occupied areas, as well as the emigration of thousands of Turkish Cypriots from the island after the Turkish invasion.
-As a result, Turkish Cypriots are now vastly outnumbered by troops and settlers from Turkey, thus constituting the minority in the occupied areas.

-The usurpation of Greek Cypriot properties continues through the illegal construction on Greek Cypriot land and the illegal sale of property owned by Greek Cypriots, who were forcibly expelled from their homes.
+- For 48 consecutive years Cyprus and its people remain forcibly and artificially divided. - Over 36% of the sovereign territory of the Republic of Cyprus is still under illegal military occupation by Turkey, with the presence of dozens of thousands of heavily armed Turkish troops rendering the occupied area of Cyprus one of the most densely militarised areas in the world. - 200.000 Greek Cypriots, over a third of the 1974 total population, who were forcibly expelled from the northern part of Cyprus, where they constituted about 70% of the population, are still deprived of the right to return to their homes and properties. - More than 750 persons, civilians and soldiers, are still missing, while the Turkish side refuses to cooperate fully in ascertaining their fate. - Less than 400 Greek Cypriots and Maronites, out of 20.000 at the end of August 1974, remain enclaved in their still-occupied villages, living under conditions of oppression and deprivation. - The demographic structure and balance of Cyprus has been altered due to the illegal mass transfer of settlers from Turkey to the occupied areas, as well as the emigration of thousands of Turkish Cypriots from the island after the Turkish invasion.
+As a result, Turkish Cypriots are now vastly outnumbered by troops and settlers from Turkey, thus constituting the minority in the occupied areas. - The usurpation of Greek Cypriot properties continues through the illegal construction on Greek Cypriot land and the illegal sale of property owned by Greek Cypriots, who were forcibly expelled from their homes. - Priceless religious and archaeological treasures part of the world's cultural heritage are still in danger, while many churches, monuments, cemeteries and archaeological sites

-Priceless religious and archaeological treasures - part of the world's cultural heritage - are still in danger, while many churches, monuments, cemeteries and archaeological sites have been destroyed, desecrated or vandalised.
-The monuments in the occupied part of Cyprus have been the target of an ongoing destruction and more than 60.000 cultural objects have been smuggled
+KERYNEIA (KYRENIA) MORPHOU LEFKOSIA LARNACA been destroyed. desecrated or vandalized.
+Many UK Base Area monuments in the occupied part of LEMESOS (LIMASSOL) Cyprus have been targeted for deliberate destruction and more than 60.000 cultural objects have been smuggled and illegally sold abroad.

-KERYNEIA

-(KYRENIA)

-UK Base Area

-(Dhekelia)

-and illegally sold abroad.
 More than 550 churches and monasteries have been looted, destroyed or desecrated and more than 20.000 icons, sacred vessels, gospels and other objects have disappeared.
 Churches have been turned into mosques, museums, places of entertainment, hotels, army barracks, storages and even barns and their invaluable icons and frescoes were removed and illegally sold abroad.